 Culture will always involve some degree of human consciousness–we think about our behavior and activities, even though a lot of it is unconscious.
 This means that there will always be variation within culture, or that culture is heterogeneous (Muckle and González, 177).
 Culture is always changing, and does not have fixed boundaries.

-I hope that helps us understand how revolutionary the idea of culture was at the time when anthropologists were first proposing it.
-We’ll talk more about culture and enculturation in the next class!
+Hopefully that conveys an understanding of race and culture, and how revolutionary the idea of culture was at the time when anthropologists were first proposing it.
+We talk more about culture and enculturation in the next class.